-Canadian Provinces are encouraging the adoption of electric cars with incentives!
+Canadian Provinces are encouraging the adoption of plug-in electric cars with incentives!

 FULLY ELECTRIC CARS